aroramanish2009/isis_db_visualization/README.md

 ## Usage
 * Clone the repository on system with Python3
 * Create text file with output of "show isis database detail | display json"
 * Run as shown in the screen capture below.
-Customization field is optional and searches for a regular expression to change color.
+Customization field is optional and searches for a regular expression to change color
 <fig1>
 <figcaption text-align: "center"> Usage Screen Capture: </figcaption>
 <img src = "images/cmd1.png" alt = "missing" />